-project ConSensi has developed an autonomous prototype rover based on OpenSource technology for soil mapping and automatic sampling.
+ConSensi project developed has an autonomous prototype rover based on OpenSource technology for soil mapping and automatic sampling.
 This robot is equipped with geoelectric scanning, automatic auger and laser obstacle detection.
-The use of an automatic auger enables consistent resampling at the same location over time, thanks to the GPS-RTK installed on board. the deployment of the vehicle is managed by PC where ad-hoc scanning and sampling missions can created.

-BENEFIT/VALUE FOR PRACTICIONERS:
+The use of an automatic auger enables consistent resampling at the same location over time, thanks to the GPS-RTK installed on board. the deployment of the vehicle is managed by PC where ad-hoc and sampling missions can scanning be created BENEFIT/VALUE FOR PRACTICIONERS:

 Rationalised and spatialised management of livestock manure to reduce environmental impact and increase crop yields.
 Increasing carbon stock in soil (over 30%) with the precision distribution of manure and the application of minimum tillage.
+SUCCESS FACTORS FOR ADOPTION:

 - Geoelectrical soil mapping;

 - Automatic sampling;

-- Obstacle recognition;

-- Low weight on soil;

 - Reduction in sampling time.